sonic-net/SONiC/doc/ecmp/inner_packet_hashing_test_plan.md

 5. IPv6 NVGRE

 ### Inner packet tuples varied for hash valdiation:
-Validate hashing with different inner packet tuples:
+#### Validate hashing with different inner packet tuples:
-1. Src IP
+1. Src IPv4
-2. Dst IP
+2. Dst IPv4
 3. Src Port
 4. Dst Port
 5. IP Protocol

+#### Ensure that outer packets are not contributing to the hashing:
+Send the inner packets with identical inner tuples, then vary each of the outer packet tuples as 1000s of packets are sent.
+All packets should be received on a single next-hop ONLY, because of a lack in variation of the inner packet tuples.
+This way we ensure that only the inner packet tuples are contributing to the hash and that the outer packet tuples are not.

-### Direction agnostic hashing
+### Symmetric hashing
-As an optional mode, the test will also validate direction agnostic packet hashing: 2 directions of a flow land on the same ecmp nexthop.
+As an optional mode, the test will also validate symmetric packet hashing: 2 directions of a flow land on the same ecmp nexthop.
-This will be tested by sending one direction of the packet, recording the received port, sending the reverse direction of the packet and validate that it is received on the same port.
+This will be tested by sending one direction of the packet, recording the received port, sending the reverse direction of the packet and validate that it is received on the very same port.

+### Warm boot testing
+Run inner packet hashing traffic while warm boot is ongoing and ensure that it works just as in the standard non-warm boot case.